 \begin{proposition} The length of the initial doing period, $\tau_1$, and the length of the thinking period, $\tau_2$, are nondecreasing in $T$.
 As $T \rightarrow \infty$, $\tau_2 \rightarrow \infty$. \end{proposition}

 \cref{lem:tau_cs} shows that in the beginning, the agent never decreases the time devoted to doing.
 As the left panel of \cref{fig:periodsandprobs} suggests, the frontloading of doing and thus false starts become a larger problem with longer deadlines.
-An increase in the deadline can, therefore, not improve the induction of false starts.
-However, once the deadline offered is long enough, the problem becomes second-order: $\tau_2$ becomes arbitrarily large, and the probability to obtain some solution converges to 1.
+Therefore, an increase in the deadline can not improve the induction of false starts.
+However, once the deadline offered is long enough, the problem becomes second-order: $\tau_2$ becomes arbitrarily large, and the probability of obtaining some solution converges to 1.

 Depending on the product at hand, the venture capitalist may not only care about the entrepreneur finding a solution but also benefit from potential externalities depending on the solution method.
 For example, venture capitalists may benefit from customer research for other projects.
-In particular, if\textemdash as \citet{gompers1995,kaplan2003} suggests\textemdash the entrepreneur's motivation within a financing stage comes mainly from meeting the explicit requirements, i.e., from solving the problem in time, then the venture capitalist's primary instrument is to expand or tighten the duration of the stage.
+In particular, if\textemdash as \citet{gompers1995,kaplan2003} suggests\textemdash the entrepreneur's motivation within a financing stage comes mainly from meeting the explicit requirements, i.e., from solving the problem in time, the venture capitalist's primary instrument is to expand or tighten the duration of the stage.

 As we see in the right panel of \cref{fig:periodsandprobs}, tightening the entrepreneur's deadline may increase the probability that she finds her solution using customer research.
 The reason is that with low time pressure, the entrepreneur spends large portions of the extra time gambling on a quick and successful launch of her initial minimum viable product.
 Even if she fails initially, she remains confident that there is enough time to generate and convert insights from customer research.
 With a tighter deadline, the same entrepreneur engages in customer research earlier.